ThivyashreeNS/PAT-Task-11/README.md

 ### Methods in `DragAndDrop` class:
 - __ __init()__:__

-       -Initializes the WebDriver, ActionChains (for simulating actions), and waits for elements to be interactable.
+       - Initializes the WebDriver, ActionChains (for simulating actions), and waits for elements to be interactable.

        - Opens and maximize the DragAndDrop page (https://jqueryui.com/droppable/).